Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Some IML methods already allow scientific inference

-Many questions that can be answered based on the conditional probability distribution $\prob(\rv{Y}\mid \rv{X})$ are widely relevant.
-The goal of practical IML research for inference should be to define relevant descriptors and provide accessible implementations of these descriptors, including quantification of uncertainty.
-To find out which specific questions are relevant to scientists, and therefore what descriptors are necessary, IML researchers, statisticians and scientists must closely interact. \nl In \Cref{tab:CommonlyRelevantDes} we present a few examples of elementary inference questions that can in principle be addressed by existing IML methods i.e. these methods can operate as property descriptors already.
-We distinguish between global and local phenomenon questions: global questions concern general associations, local questions concern associations for a specific instance.
-The last column highlights current IML methods that provide approximate answers, albeit often without uncertainty quantification.
-Note how we ultimately require conditional versions of existing marginal IML methods, which suggests that marginal sampling, which generates unrealistic instances, is inadequate in scientific inference.
+Many estimands are relevant across a wide variety of scientific domains.
+The goal of practical IML research for inference should be to define practical property descriptors for such estimands and provide accessible implementations of these descriptors, including quantification of uncertainty.
+To find out about scientifically relevant estimands, IML researchers, statisticians, and scientists must interact closely.

+In \Cref{tab:CommonlyRelevantDes} we present a few examples of practical inference questions that can be addressed by existing IML methods, i.e., these methods can operate as property descriptors already.
+We distinguish between global and local questions about the phenomenon: global questions concern general associations (e.g.between math and Portuguese grade), local questions concern associations in the local neighborhood of an instance (e.g. between study time and math grade for a specific student), and appear with gray background.
+The last column identifies current IML methods that provide approximate answers, albeit often without uncertainty quantification.
+To draw scientific inferences, we ultimately need versions of IML methods that account for the dependencies in the data \citep{hooker2021unrestricted}. \nl Not only the IML literature has worked on property descriptors, but the fairness literature also discussed measures that can be described as property descriptors, e.g. statistical parity (see \cite{verma2018fairness} for an overview).
+Similarly, robustness measures under distribution shifts (see \cite{freiesleben2023beyond} for an overview) as well as methods that examine the system stability in physics-informed neural networks \citep{chen2018neural,raissi2019physics} can be seen as property descriptors.